grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 Now that your application is sending OpenTelemetry signals to Grafana Cloud via Alloy, you can start to see the signals inside your Grafana instance.

-## Step 1: Explore Service Overview
+## Step 1: Explore Application Observability

 **Grafana Cloud Application Observability** is an out-of-the box solution to monitor applications and minimize MTTR (mean time to resolution).
 Application Observability natively supports both OpenTelemetry and Prometheus and allows you to bring together application telemetry with data from the frontend and infrastructure layers in Grafana Cloud.